superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 You can download the source code from our [GitHub repo](https://github.com/Nexmo/node-voice-proxy).

-## In this tutorial
+## In this use case

-This tutorial is based on the [Private Voice Communication use case](https://www.nexmo.com/use-cases/private-voice-communication/).
-It teaches you how to build a voice proxy using Nexmo's [Node.js REST API client library](https://github.com/Nexmo/nexmo-node), using virtual numbers to hide the real phone numbers of the participants.
+This use case shows you how to implement the idea described in [Private Voice Communication use case](https://www.nexmo.com/use-cases/private-voice-communication/).
+It teaches you how to build a voice proxy using Nexmo's [Node Server SDK](https://github.com/Nexmo/nexmo-node), using virtual numbers to hide the real phone numbers of the participants.

-To build the application, you perform the following steps:

-* [Create a Voice API application](#create-a-voice-api-application) - create and configure a Voice API application
-* [Provision virtual numbers](#provision-virtual-voice-numbers) - rent virtual numbers to mask your callers' real numbers
-* [Create a Call](#create-a-call) - create a Call between two users, validate their phone numbers and determine the country the phone number is registered in using Number Insight
-* [Handle inbound calls](#handle-inbound-calls) - configure your webhook endpoint to handle incoming voice calls, find the phone number it is associated with and return the NCCO to control the Call
-* [Proxy the Call](#proxy-the-call) - instruct Nexmo to make a private Call to a phone number

 ## Prerequisites

-In order to work through this tutorial you need:
+In order to work through this use case you need:

 * A [Nexmo account](https://dashboard.nexmo.com/sign-up)
 * The [Nexmo CLI](https://github.com/nexmo/nexmo-cli) installed and configured

+## Steps

+To build the application, you perform the following steps:

+1. [Create a Voice API application](#create-a-voice-api-application) - create and configure a Voice API application.
+2. [Provision virtual numbers](#provision-virtual-voice-numbers) - rent virtual numbers to mask your callers' real numbers.
+3. [Create a Call](#create-a-call) - create a Call between two users, validate their phone numbers, and determine the country the phone number is registered in using Number Insight
+4. [Handle inbound calls](#handle-inbound-calls) - configure your webhook endpoint to handle incoming voice calls, find the phone number it is associated with, and return the NCCO to control the call
+5. [Proxy the Call](#proxy-the-call) - instruct Nexmo to make a private call to a phone number

 ## Create a Voice API application